Skip to main content

 title

-RESOLUTION TO ALLOW MUNICIPAL AUTHORITIES TO BAN THE SALE OF NIPS
+RESOLUTION OF THE NEW HAVEN BOARD OF ALDERS TO ALLOW MUNICIPAL AUTHORITIES TO BAN THE SALE OF NIPS.

 body

-WHEREAS the City of New Haven favors municipal empowerment over unnecessary state mandates, now therefore, be it
+WHEREAS, the City of New Haven favors municipal empowerment over unnecessary state mandates.

-IT IS RESOLVED that the City of New Haven supports changes to the Liquor Control Act that would allow municipalities the right to self-determination on the question of whether the sale of nips should be banned within our city.
+NOW, THEREFORE, BE IT RESOLVED by the City of New Haven that changes to the Liquor Control Act that would allow municipalities the right to self-determination on the question of whether the sale of nips should be banned within our city is supported.